JCav23/Sparta/collaborativeGit/collaborativeGit.md

 * Pull requests can require approval before merging.
 You can set how many team members must aprove
 * Set Branch Protection Rules for each branch
 * You can specific a default branch for the team to be working on so everyone is working on Dev branch rather than main branch

+### Pull Requests
+* When a branch is ahead of the default branch you are able to resolve this with a Pull request
+* For a protected branch approval will be required and reviews will be dependent on the amount set by the Git Auth when setting up the Repo
+* If branch is just behind the commits in the Dev branch just create pull request, assign the reviewers and once approved merge changes
+* if the branch is both ahead and behind, make the pull request to merge the latest dev branch changes into current branch then once thats done merge back into the dev branch.

+### Merge Conflicts
+* Occasionally if developers are working on the same file, the merge will not be able to automatically merge as there are conflicts which must be resolved manually
+* Generally while you are able to resolve conflicts through GitHub it will be better practice to resolve the conflict locally
+* Once the conflict is resolved, repeat the pull request process to merge
+* Difficult to avoid merge conflicts entirely
+	* GitHub Branch Protection System is useful for these isues

+### How to reduce merge conflicts?
+* Good Communication
+* Make sure everyone knows what youre working on
+* have a standard process for everyone to follow
+* Make sure to make regular pull requests from the default branch to ensure youre working with the most up to date code